Error handling for remote module rendering in Module Federation.

 }

-• Simplified Version
+• Simplified version

-If you don't need to distinguish between error types, you can use a generic error handling solution:
+If you don't need to distinguish between error types, you can also use a generic error handling solution:

-import type { FederationRuntimePlugin } from '@module-federation/runtime';
+import type { ModuleFederationRuntimePlugin } from '@module-federation/runtime';

-const fallbackPlugin = (errorMessage = 'Module loading failed, please try again later'): FederationRuntimePlugin => {
+const fallbackPlugin = (errorMessage = 'Module loading failed, please try again later'): ModuleFederationRuntimePlugin => {

 return {